Meet the RCVM@OVC team.

 Kassandra Blais-Vaillancourt, BSc, DVM Student, Lab Summer Student

 Kassandra graduated from the University of Guelph with a Bachelor of Biological Science.
 Prior to her acceptance into the DVM program in 2022, she was conducting research at McGill University investigating the effects of the immune system on breast cancer progression.
-She is excited to be pursuing research again, this time shifting her focus to the people and relationships found in veterinary medicine.
+Kassandra spent the summer of 2023 engaged in research with the RCVM@OVC team, investigating the quality, nature, and reading level of digital messaging on veterinary-practice websites, and comparing the messaging to other sources of digital pet-health information.
+During the summer of 2024, she has returned to continue her research with the RCVM team!

 Outside of research, Kassandra loves to hike with her dog, read with her cat, and spend as much time outdoors as she can.
 (Return to top)